reedessick/skymap_statistics/README.md

 # skymap_statistics
 simple module and exectutables to quantify skymaps and compare them.
 Also contains plotting and visualization routines, as well as a script that builds friendly html documents summarizing this information (intended to be used with GraceDb).

+WARNING: heatmaps with projection="mollweide" appear to be buggy at this time.
+This appears to be associated with actually rendering the plot rather than any issue with rotating maps or coordinate transformations.
+It is currently under investigation but, until it can be resolved, we recommend only examining contours with projection="mollweide" (for some reason, those are *not* buggy, which suggests the issue is within lalinference.plot.healpix_heatmap).

 --------------------------------------------------

 # executables